billhails/CEKF/README.md

 $$

 Again you can read this as: $Env$ is the type (set of all environments), $\rho$ is an element of that set (a specific environment) and
-Environments are functions that take a variable and retrn a value.
+Environments are functions that take a variable and return a value.

 ### Values